Pratical advises

 PSP / LOST & FOUND MOBILE STATION

 Despite the peaceful and friendly environment of NOS Alive, there is a PSP Mobile Station in the room to run into any situation.
 It is also in the Mobile Station of PSP that are the Lost and Found.
-You can find the Mobile Port at the Welcome Center (Ticket Office and Cloakroom).
+You can find the Mobile Station at the Welcome Center (Ticket Office and Cloakroom).

 HOTSPOT & CHARGING STATIONS